Who needs a visit to New England when you can see an explosion of colors in Ireland during the autumn months?

 How to Get There: From Belfast, take the A2 and A20.
 The journey should take about 25 minutes.

-Carton House and its surrounding estate was once the ancestral seat of the Earls of Kildare and the Dukes of Leinster.
+Carton House, now a hotel, together with its surrounding estate, was once the ancestral seat of the Earls of Kildare and the Dukes of Leinster.
 It is located about 23 km (14 miles) west of Dublin in Maynooth, Co.
 Kildare.

 The estate is one of Ireland’s finest Georgian-style parklands.
 It is now a luxury hotel with two golf courses.